jhsware/koa-restish/README.md

 Because RESTish uses the mental model of a REST API, it is easy to learn and lowers the cost of migration by several orders of magnitude.
 This lightweight approach is a perfect candidate to run on a serverless platform, integrating your micro-services.

+## Changelog
+v0.4 deprecates properties `data` and `status` returned in the client response object  (will be removed in 1.0 release).
+Use `result` instead, it includes both body and status for each action.
+To set status codes, throw the custom errors available in `koa-restish/lib/errors`.
+See ___test___/server.js and ___test___/serverExpress.js for examples.

+NOTE: Version 0.3 client is incompatible with 0.4 server code and vice versa.
+Make sure you use the same version on both client and server.
+After 1.0 release, we will maintain backward compatibility.

 ## A RESTish endpoint handler
 The RESTish endpoint handler is passed six named parameters.
 It is up to the developer to implement all the code in these handlers.
 This gives maximum flexibility.

 - **URI** {string} - the RESTish URI used to access the endpoint (as passed from the client)
 - **query** {object} - query params passed from the client (unedifined in most cases not involving queries)
 - **sortBy** {object} - select sort order
-- **shape** {object} - a flat shape object consisting of a list of expressions defining what output data we want (note, it is up to the developer to fulfill this, there are helper methods in `purgeWithShape.js` to help you but they are currently experimental, check the tests and docs at the end of this README)
+- **shape** {object} - a flat shape object consisting of a list of expressions defining what output data we want (note, it is up to the developer to implement this, there are helper methods in `purgeWithShape.js` to help you but they are currently experimental, check the tests and docs at the end of this README)
 - **params** {object} - params of the URIas defined in the RESTish endpoint paths `/content/:type` provides the type param
 - **ctx** {object} - contains the `request` and `response` object, also the `session` object if available.